adam-nnl/simple-markov-bot/README.md

 3. Generate the necessary tokens.
 4. Copy config.js-dist to config.js
 5. Put your tokens in config.js
-6. populate the txt files cliches.txt and demotivational.txt with sentences and saying. not signle words.
-Cliches are used for hourly 7. bot tweets.
+6. populate the txt files cliches.txt and demotivational.txt with sentences and sayings. not single words.
+Cliches are used for hourly bot tweets.
 Demotivational is used for bot replies
-8. Add whatever addtional logic you want to markov-bot.js
+7. Add whatever addtional logic you want to markov-bot.js
-9. node markov-bot.js > output.log &
+8. node markov-bot.js > output.log &

 ## What Uses It